richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 The work of some in-house research groups, such as Foster + Partners’ Specialist Modelling Group, and emerging communities such as Smartgeometry, inspired the creation of parametric design software, as well as numerous techniques and theories.(4) In 2003, Generative Components, a plug-in for CAD software MicroStation, became one of the first free and widely available types of parametric software designed specifically for architects.[2-4]

+There is a trend in architecture towards parametric design—in which the designers focus their attention on the creation of generating algorithms rather than specific instances.
+In this paradigm, variants of the design are produced through varying the parameters of the underlying algorithm, and it is in the evaluation of design variants where computer simulation can play a significant role.[2-4]

 ### 复杂系统（complex system）

 ### 算法（algorithm）